mnhollandplum/ruby-submissions/1803-b/2module/job_tracker/sabrina_tyler.md

 - [x] When the user visits the page for a specific Job, in addition to information about the job there is a form that allows them to enter a Comment for that Job (e.g. “Spoke to hiring manager, Jacob.
 Plan to follow up Monday.”).
 - [ ] Each comment has content (also created_at and updated_at).
 - [x] When the user submits a new comment, they are redirected back to the page for that specific job and the comment appears on the page.
-- [ ] The user can leave multiple comments on a job and the most recent comments are shown above older comments (in reverse of the order in which they were created).
+- [x] The user can leave multiple comments on a job and the most recent comments are shown above older comments (in reverse of the order in which they were created).

 ### Company Contacts

-- [x] When the user visits the page for a specific Company, in addition to information about the company there is a form that allows them to enter a Contact for that Company (e.g. “Penelope Santorini”, “Hiring Manager”, “penelope@wooo.com”).
+- [ ] When the user visits the page for a specific Company, in addition to information about the company there is a form that allows them to enter a Contact for that Company (e.g. “Penelope Santorini”, “Hiring Manager”, “penelope@wooo.com”).
 - [ ] Each Contact has a full name, position, email, and company (which relates to the company you’ve already created).
 It should be possible for a Company to have more than one Contact, but a Contact only works at one Company.
-- [z] When the user submits a new contact, they are redirected back to the page for that specific company and the contact appears on the page.
+- [ ] When the user submits a new contact, they are redirected back to the page for that specific company and the contact appears on the page.

 ### Analysis

-- [x] The user can visit `/jobs?sort=location` to view a list of the jobs sorted by `city`.
+- [ ] The user can visit `/jobs?sort=location` to view a list of the jobs sorted by `city`.
 - [ ] The user can visit `/dashboard` to see
   - [ ] A count of jobs by `level_of_interest`
   - [ ] The top three companies ranked by average level of interest along with their respective average level of interest.